liupfskygre/SgVG_supraglacial_virome/README.md

-# Global supraglacial virome
+# Global supraglacial DNA virome

-#this projects host the scripts for the global supraglacial viromic project
+#this projects host the scripts for the global supraglacial DNA virome project